 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 “The risk (cardiomyopathy) ranged from about 60% higher in ovarian cancer to over 300% higher in multiple myeloma.”

 Your oncologist may want to achieve complete remission- an m-spike of 0.
 But studies don’t prove that complete remission will help you live longer.
-And more myeloma chemotherapy will definitely increase your risk of heart damage…
+Yes, you want to control your MM but you must also balance MM chemotherapy with the damage it causes.
+And more multiple myeloma chemotherapy will definitely increase your risk of heart damage…

 Your increased risk of cardiovascular disease (CVD) in general and cardiomyopathy specifically is in addition to your risk of multiple myeloma (MM) relapse and your risk of a treatment-related secondary cancer.
 Among other side effect MM patients have to struggle with such as BIPN, endocrine disorders, etc.

 Multiple myeloma chemotherapy is toxic and can cause short, long-term and late stage side effects.

 I was first diagnosed in early 1994.
 I underwent SOC therapies until I reached multi-drug resistence (MDR) in 9/97 and was told “there’s nothing more we can do for you…”

 CVD in the form of blood clots, atrial fibrillation, and cardiomyopathy all followed over the years.

 By wondering if the end justifies the means I am asking if aggressive, expensive, painful therapies (myeloma chemotherapy) that cause short, long-term and late stage side effects are worth it?